-SRE operates on Wednesday mornings for Years 7 through 9.
-Teaching is offered in a variety of faiths that currently includes Christian Combined, Roman Catholic, Muslim, Buddhist, Baha'l, Hindu and non-SRE.
-Year 10 through to Year 12 are offered Religious Education in year groups at various times during the year.
+SRE operates on Wednesday mornings for Years 7 to 9.
+Teaching is offered in a variety of faiths that currently includes Christian Combined, Roman Catholic, Islamic, Buddhist, Hindu and Non-SRE.
+Year 10 to Year 12 are offered Religious Education in year groups at various times during the year.
 We are always open to other faith groups being established where the appropriate staff can be supplied by an authorised external provider.
 All teachers are accredited and drawn from recognised religious groups.
 Efforts are made to create engaging lessons on spiritual themes, life skills and values.

-Each student is enrolled into SRE classes from the information provided on their enrolment forms, including non-SRE.
-Attendance to these classes is compulsory for all students within the Years 7 through 12.
-Parents and carers may change their son's class only through advising the school in writing.
+Each student is enrolled into SRE classes from the information provided at the time of their enrolment, including Non-SRE.
+Attendance at these classes is compulsory for all students.
+Parents/carers may change their son's class by advising the school via email to the Administration Office.